tokenring-ai/polymarket/README.md

 ## Overview

-The `@tokenring-ai/polymarket` package enables seamless integration with the Polymarket API for querying prediction markets and events.
-It is designed specifically for use within the Token Ring AI agent framework, allowing agents to access real-time prediction market data.
+The `@tokenring-ai/polymarket` package enables seamless integration with the Polymarket Gamma API for querying prediction markets and events.
+It is designed specifically for use within the Token Ring AI agent framework, allowing agents to access real-time prediction market data through a service-based architecture and pre-built agent tools.

 ### Key Features

-- **Polymarket Service**: Core service for direct API interactions with Polymarket
+- **PolymarketService**: Core service for direct API interactions with Polymarket Gamma API
-- **Agent Tools**: Three pre-built tools for AI workflows:
+- **Three Agent Tools**: Pre-built tools for AI workflows:
   - `polymarket_search`: Search markets, events, and profiles
   - `polymarket_listEvents`: List active prediction market events with filtering
   - `polymarket_getEvent`: Retrieve event details by slug